crate/crate-docs/style/rst.rst

     How to create a cluster
     =======================

-Where an action is not relevant (e.g., reference articles), just a descriptive title suffices.
+Where an action is not relevant (e.g., reference articles), a simple descriptive noun will suffice.
 For example:

 .. code-block:: rst